Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.54 team ERA that ranks 21st among all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 20th among all MLB pitching staffs.

-- Rodriguez (9-7) is aiming for his 10th win when he gets the starting nod for the Tigers in his 21st start of the season.
-He has a 3.21 ERA in 117 2/3 innings pitched, with 116 strikeouts.

-- In his most recent appearance on Saturday against the Houston Astros, the lefty threw 4 2/3 innings, giving up four earned runs while surrendering five hits.
+- Tigers pitchers combine to allow 161 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The 30-year-old has put up an ERA of 3.21, with 8.9 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .228 against him.
+- The 24-year-old has put up an ERA of 5.10, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.